jnozzi/cocoadev.com/markdown/CenteringInsideNSScrollView.md

-I had the same problem as the original poster, wanting to center an image (within an General/NSImageView) inside an General/NSScrollView.
-I have also experimented with subclassing the General/NSClipView, but for the very problem of simply centering an image, I found another solution to be much easier and faster.
-I took advantage of General/NSImageView centering its image automatically if the image is smaller than the view's frame.
-Therefore I simply sublassed General/NSImageView (similarly as in the very elegant General/MarginView example above), having it resize to whatever is larger, its image or the frame of the containing General/NSClipView.
+I had the same problem as the original poster, wanting to center an image (within an NSImageView) inside an NSScrollView.
+I have also experimented with subclassing the NSClipView, but for the very problem of simply centering an image, I found another solution to be much easier and faster.
+I took advantage of NSImageView centering its image automatically if the image is smaller than the view's frame.
+Therefore I simply sublassed NSImageView (similarly as in the very elegant MarginView example above), having it resize to whatever is larger, its image or the frame of the containing NSClipView.
 It's that easy...
 Here's the code:

 In the .h file:

 #import <Cocoa/Cocoa.h>

-@interface General/SBSScrollableImageView : General/NSImageView {
+@interface SBSScrollableImageView : NSImageView {

 	BOOL			insideScrollView;
 }